When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 What Age Should You Buy a Stroller?

-Most parents buy a stroller before or soon after their baby is born.
-But if you’re asking when kids are too old for strollers, many transition out around three to four years old, depending on their walking stamina and the type of outings you’re taking.
+Most parents buy a stroller before or soon after birth.
+However, if you are asking when to stop, most kids transition out between three and four years old.
+This depends on walking stamina and your daily routine.

 Are There Strollers For Older Children?